andymac-ai/aws-saa-c03/README.md

 <ul>
   <li>AWS Lambda Functions to change object before it is retrieved by the caller application</li>
-  <li>Only one S3 bucket is neededm on top of which an S3 ACCESS Point and S§ Object Lambda Access Points are created</li>
+  <li>Only one S3 bucket is neededm on top of which an S3 ACCESS Point and S3 Object Lambda Access Points are created</li>
 </ul>

 Use Cases: